I'm Steve Sullivan and I made this Website. I collected the data, organized it

 State Parks, backcountry guide, and computer-based teacher with the Ute Mountain Ute

 Indian Tribe.
-Al, his wife Betty, and their pup Pepper, are often out hiking the
+Al, his wife Betty, and their pup Willi, are often out hiking the

 wildflower trails of the Four Corners region.